 If you'd like one, you can build one.

-What I've done is put together a small drawing packet that explains all you need to know to build a Purple Martin slide system and mount it on a pole and start your own colony.
-All the details and instructions required to build and erect one of these units is contained in the packet.
+What I've done is put together a small drawing package in PDF form that explains all you need to know to build a Purple Martin slide system and mount it on a pole and start your own colony.
+All the details and instructions required to build and erect one of these units is contained in the PDF.

 It includes a complete itemized list of materials, drawings and assembly procedures for assembling the entire unit, instructions on what size pole to use, how to put the pole up and how to attach the slide and gourds to it.
 There's even a few maintenance tips for the pole, gourds and wooden parts.

-If you like the way this system looks and you're interested in building one, there are three ways to get the plans.
+If you like the way this system looks and you're interested in building one, here's 2 ways to get the plans.

 Pulleys and Rope mounting kit: